scottschmidl/Fruits-and-Veggies-Nutrition-Facts/README.md

 # Conclusion

 Using the Multinomial Naive Bayes:
-The color images performed best, scoring about 86% for both fruits and for accuracy and F1.
-Grayscale was second at 82% for both fruits and for accuracy and F1.
-The edges were last with an F1 score of 81% for Pear and 82% for Tomato, with an accuracy of 81%.
+The edge images performed best, scoring about 80%/81% for Tomato/Pear for F1.
+Color was second at 79%/80% for Pear/Tomato  for  F1.
+The grayscale was last scoring 77%/79% for Tomato/Pear for F1 score.

 Using the Convolution Neural Network:
 For grayscale, the CNN outperformed the Naive Bayes by almost 10%.

 Update To "To My Chagrin" on 01/SEP/2020: Images have been cleaned to between 15 and 20 different rotations for nine different pears and tomatoes.
 This results in 163 pears and 145 tomatoes.
 I will continue to add/adjust images/variety/code/plots/readme as more images are acquired.
+Update to "To My Chagrin" on 02/SEP/2020: Update code to make more automatic.
+Made plots with updated cleaned images from 01/SEP/2020.
 To My Chagrin:

 There are too many similar rotations in the data set and this was exacerbated by combining Training and Testing Folders.
 This can result in a high risk of training on the testing data and therefore better validation results, but poor overall results.